wordofwarning/wordofwarning.org/current/2017-haphazard/programme/index.md

 <a href="http://nataliewearden.co.uk" target="_blank">nataliewearden.co.uk</a> + <a href="http://indigoverity.wordpress.com" target="_blank">indigoverity.wordpress.com</a>

 **Playing Up | *A DIY introduction***
-Pick a card, read it out loud, complete the action. *Playing Up* means you might: dog-walk your parents, create a cabinet of wonders, recreate your identity, re-enact an incident, reimagine the future, or see your name in lights… Drawing on key Live Art works, *Playing Up* is a unique game played by adults and kids together; discover more or get your own copy from <a href="http://playingup.thisisliveart.co.uk" target="_blank">playingup.thisisliveart.co.uk</a>
+Pick a card, read it out loud, complete the action. *Playing Up* means you might: dog-walk your parents, create a cabinet of wonders, recreate your identity, re-enact an incident, reimagine the future, or see your name in lights… Drawing on key Live Art works, this is a unique game played by adults and kids together; discover more or get your own copy from <a href="http://playingup.thisisliveart.co.uk" target="_blank">playingup.thisisliveart.co.uk</a>

 **Rebekka Platt | *Can you hear me?***
 A whisper through space and time inspired by the 1977 Wow! signal.
 Duration: 72-seconds.